 Judges described it as "a sensitive installation that provides a framework to reflect on the material and form of traditional vernacular structures".

 The other commendation went to Mumbai-based architect Rahul Mehrotra, who used three projects to showcase the "inclusiveness, exchange and empathy" of society in India.
 They include an office featuring a "gardeners' catwalk", a housing project with open space for people and elephants, and a university library.

 According to judges, the projects "address issues of intimacy and empathy, gently diffusing social boundaries and hierarchies".

-A Silver Lion was also awarded for the most promising young participant, to Jan de Vylder, Inge Vinck and Jo Taillieu from Belgium.
+A Silver Lion for the most promising young participant was also awarded to Jan de Vylder, Inge Vinck and Jo Taillieu from Belgium.
 Their project created new structures inside an old, half-demolished psychiatric clinic.

 It was praised as "a project that possesses the confidence to which slowness and waiting allow architecture to be open to future activation".

 The awards ceremony took place in Venice today, 26 May 2018, at the Venice Biennale headquarters.
 It marks the first day of the event, which continues until 25 November 2018.